-Note: At the end of this process with a CSR 4.0 BTLE adapter I could pair but not communicate with Android Wear beyond that.
+Note: At the end of this process with a CSR 4.0 BTLE adapter I could pair but not communicate with Wear OS beyond that.
 Would like to hear if others have better luck.

 You will need Android x86 5.1, 6.0 or newer for Bluetooth USB adapter to work.
 I found that Bluetooth built into the PC motherboard or PCI didn’t work at all (could not turn on Bluetooth or Wifi).